-MIAMI-DADE COUNTY, Fla. – Refugee advocates were outraged Tuesday after 59 Afrikaners, including children, arrived as refugees fleeing post-apartheid South Africa.
+MIAMI-DADE COUNTY, Fla. — Refugee advocates were outraged Tuesday after President Donald Trump’s administration welcomed 59 Afrikaners, including children, saying they were in danger in post-apartheid South Africa.

-President Donald Trump suspended the refugee resettlement program on his first day in office.
-A month later, Trump made an exception.
+Trump suspended the refugee resettlement program on his first day in office.
+A month later, Trump made an exception for white farmers who are a minority in South Africa.

 “It’s a genocide that’s taking place.
 White farmers are being brutally killed and their land is being confiscated,” Trump said Monday echoing claims that his adviser Elon Musk, who was born in Pretoria, had made on X.